 Multiple other local groups perform in the Arts District on an ongoing basis, as do visiting national and international cultural organizations.
-The Arts District is also remarkable for its outstanding architecture, having had major facilities designed by 6 Pritzker Prize winners, the largest such concentration of distinguished architects in one urban district.
+The Arts District has five cultural venues designed by Pritzker award-winning architects, the largest such concentration in one urban district.